MichalMoudry/mrf-workflow-service/README.md

     note for database "contains migrations\ncontains SQL queries\ncontains repositories\nhelps with DB transaction\n..."
 ```
 **Diagram catalog**:
-- Transport layer
-- Service layer
-- Persistance layer
+- **Transport layer** - Is a layer responsible to handling incoming HTTP requests.
+This means having functionality for unmarshalling request bodies, validating request data or validating JSON Web Tokens (JWTs).
+- **Service layer** - This layer contains all the business logic of this service.
+This can include constructing all the queries in a database transaction, publishing event to a message queue or realizing calculations on a set of data.
+- **Persistance layer** - This layer is only responsible for dealing with a database.
+This includes sending SQL queries to a database and retrieving responses, opening a connection to the database or providing functions for starting or commiting transactions.

+## Deployment
+This section contains information about workflow service's deployment process and environment.
-## Deployment process
+### Deployment process
-This section describes the deployment process of this service.
+This sub-section describes the deployment process of this service.
 ```mermaid
 ---
 title: "Deployment of the workflow service"